-Category C: This craft is designed to operate in winds up to Beaufort force 6 and the associated wave heights (Significant wave height up to 2 m, see note below).
+Category C: The boat is built for conditions where the wind reaches a maximum of 6 Beaufort (approx. 14 m/s) and where the significant height of the waves does not exceed 2 m (please refer to note below).
 Such conditions may be encountered on exposed inland waters, in estuaries, and in coastal waters in moderate weather conditions.